For the latest Covid information please follow the link below for more information.

-The Property Valuation is used to calculate how much you pay in Council rates.
-Government legislation now requires every Council to revalue all properties within their municipality annually.
-All properties in the State are therefore valued at a common date, currently 1 January 2018 and these values are used to calculate rates for the 2018/2019 year.
+The property valuation is used to calculate how much you pay in council rates.
+Government legislation now requires every council to revalue all properties within their municipality on an annual basis.

-The current value of your property is shown on the 1st Rate and Valuation Notice that Council issues each year.
+The current value of your property is shown on the first rate and valuation notice issued by council each year.

-This Council uses the Capital Improved Value to determine your rates.
-The Capital Improved Value is the market value of the land and all improvements, but not the added value of chattels, fixtures and fittings.
+Northern Grampians Shire Council uses the capital improved value to determine your rates.
+The capital improved value is the market value of the land and all improvements, but not the added value of chattels, fixtures and fittings.

 The valuation process assesses the amount that a property would sell for at a specific date.
 The latest property sales, rental data, land type, building condition and all property improvements are analysed as part of the valuation process.

-If you believe that your property is incorrectly valued, you may lodge an objection on the forms provided below:
+If you believe that your property is incorrectly valued, you may lodge an objection.

-The objection must be lodged within two months from the date of the 1st rate notice in any year or within two months from the issue date of any supplementary rate and valuation notice.
+The objection must be lodged within two months from the date of the first rate notice in any year, or within two months from the issue date of any supplementary rate and valuation notice.

-Further information regarding lodging an objection to a property valuation can be obtained by contacting the rating department on Email: firstname.lastname@example.org
+Further information regarding lodging an objection to a property valuation can be obtained by contacting the rating department.